Current requests for proposals for MPCA projects and grant/loan programs.

 The Clean Water Partnership (CWP) program is now accepting loan applications from local governmental units interested in receiving zero-percent-interest loans to lead a nonpoint source pollution control project for protection or restoration of Minnesota’s water bodies.
 Application can be submitted at any time.
 Currently there is no deadline for submittal of an application.
 A total of $15 million is available for fiscal years 2019 and 2020 (maximum loan of $2 million per project).

-MPCA provides low-interest loans to small businesses for capital equipment purchases that help the company meet or exceed environmental regulations, and costs associated with the investigation and cleanup of contaminated sites.
+MPCA provides loans to small businesses at zero percent interest for capital equipment purchases that help the company meet or exceed environmental regulations, and costs associated with the investigation and cleanup of contaminated sites.
 Common benefits include a healthier workplace, lower waste disposal bills, and reduced regulatory obligations.
 Projects that go beyond compliance may result in simpler permits and cost savings, and are highly encouraged.

 Recently closed RFPs